aniskhan25/hmsc/docs/source/plan.rst

    and checks code quality every time a patch is submitted to a project.
    This will be used to provide automatic verification of pull requests to aid reviewers.
--  GitHub: is a free, online service for code hosting, code review, issue/bug tracking, and release management.

 Software Development Rules and Standards
 ----------------------------------------